The killing of PM Olof Palme: Part II (DRAFT)

 From the radical rightwing journal Contra.
 Left: Palme-forbidden territory.
 Right: Olof Palme closing his eyes for “the Soviet submarines” in the Swedish archipelago (The journal Contra, January 1985).The Borgnäs Documentaries

-Carl-Gustav Östling’s “Försvarsskytteförening” or “Stockholm Combat Shooting Club”, was used to test security at the Defense Staff similar to the operations conducted by U.S. Special Forces from 1985 to attack U.S. naval bases worldwide to test their security (see the “Red Cell” initiated by Casey and Admiral “Ace” Lyons). Östling’s military colleagues, a Special Force officer Lieutenant X and his friend, dressed up in police uniforms, and penetrated the security all the way up to the office of the Swedish Chief of Defense, as a test of Defense Staff security, while Östling and his police colleague P.O.
+Carl-Gustav Östling’s “Försvarsskytteförening” or “Stockholm Combat Shooting Club”, had been used to test security at the Defense Staff similar to the operations conducted by U.S. Special Forces from 1985.
+They attacked U.S. naval bases worldwide to test their security (see the “Red Cell” initiated by Admiral “Ace” Lyons after a telephone conversation with CIA Director Bill Casey). Östling’s military colleagues, a Special Force officer Lieutenant X and his friend, dressed up in police uniforms, and penetrated the security all the way up to the office of the Swedish Chief of Defense, as a test of Defense Staff security, while Östling and his police colleague P.O.
 Karlsson waited outside.
-Members of the club acted as a “B-force” or “enemy force” targeting your own people to give the Swedes more realistic training.
-And this was almost certainly a U.S. or British initiative.
+Members of the club acted as a “B-force” or “enemy force” targeting your own people to give the Swedes “more realistic training”.
+And this was definitely not a “private initiative” and probably not a regular Swedish initiative.
+It was almost certainly a U.S. or British initiative.
 This was the same type of force that the U.S. had used all over the globe to “test the security” on their own bases, and CIA-linked “parallel Stay Behinds” had acted in a similar way in Italy, according to documents from an Italian court case (Salvini 2001).
-The combat shooting club of police and military officers was very likely a cover for a “parallel Stay Behind network” linked to the U.S.
+The combat shooting club of police and military officers was very likely a cover for a Swedish “parallel Stay Behind network” linked to the U.S.

 In the 1970s and 1980s, there had been such a parallel network under U.S. command in Norway, I was told by a couple of retired intelligence officers.
-One of them had ben run by such a U.S. net, and there were almost certainly such networks at the time also in Sweden.
-The regular Stay Behinds in Norway and Sweden were later supposedly coordinated by the British (see above).
+One of them had been run by such a U.S. net, and he told that this very secret network was a backup, because the Stay Behind network under the Norwegian Intelligence Service might very well be exposed.
+There was definitely such a parallel network in Norway, and there were almost certainly such networks at the time also in Sweden.
+The regular Stay Behinds in Norway and apparently also in Sweden were later coordinated by the British (see above).
 In late 1970s, the British had received sensitive information including the codes to activate the Norwegian networks, which had created a controversy in Norway.
-Several section leaders had opposed this decision.
+Several section leaders had opposed this decision (Høiland & Bjaaland, 2024).
 Were the Stay Behinds under national control or under British control? they asked.
-The Scandinavian Peninsula became largely British responsibility.
+The Scandinavian Peninsula was largely British responsibility.
 Europe was divided between U.S. and British responsibility.
-That was what LeWinter had said in a BBC interview in 1992, but it was also what Bobby Inman had told me about the Baltic Sea in my talk with him in 2021.
-It was British responsibility, and British Special Forces training with local Scandinavian Stay Behinds were either dropped from small aircraft or landed along the Norwegian and Swedish coasts from British Porpoise and Oberon class submarines.
+That was what LeWinter had said in a BBC interview in 1992, but it was also what former Deputy Director of the CIA Bobby Inman had told me about the Baltic Sea in my talk with him in 2021.
+The Baltic Sea was primarily British responsibility, and British Special Forces training with local Scandinavian Stay Behinds were either dropped from small aircraft or landed along the Norwegian and Swedish coasts from British Porpoise and Oberon class submarines.

 However, the parallel Stay Behinds mentioned by Colby were run by the Americans and the above mentioned networks with Östling et.al. were apparently also run by the Americans.
 Six months after the Palme-murder, Åkerbring and Östling, as central figures in this network of police and military officers or “parallel Stay Behinds”, had been brought by a police car by a third police officer, to the U.S. Embassy.
 The latter officer told the Palme Prosecutor that the two others had been speaking about the killing of Olof Palme in an arrogant way.
 They said that “they knew who had killed Palme and that the killer will never be revealed” (according to a now, declassified police document).
 The source was worried that the two others would “take him out”.
 The political views in the group were “brown to dark blue” and Östling was the worst of them all, he said.

-Defense Minister Thage G. Peterson and Foreign Minister Sten Andersson, who both were close to Palme, told Borgnäs on Swedish TV that people inside the military and inside the security service (SÄK) had targeted Prime Minister Palme.
-The former Deputy Director of SÄK Olof Frånstedt said in a video interview (with Anders Jallai) that SÄK considered Prime Minister Palme to be a possible traitor, a Soviet “agent of influence”.
+Defense Minister Thage G. Peterson and Foreign Minister Sten Andersson, who both were close to Palme, told Borgnäs on Swedish TV that people inside the military and inside the Security Service (SÄK) had targeted Prime Minister Palme.
+The former Deputy Director of SÄK and Chief of Counterintelligence Olof Frånstedt said in a video interview with the author Anders Jallai that SÄK considered Prime Minister Palme to be a possible traitor, a Soviet “agent of influence”.
 This is what his opposite number in the CIA, James Jesus Angleton, and his opposite number in MI6 Peter McKay had told him in the early 1970s.
 Angleton had been close to CIA Director Allan Dulles and had carried his urn at Dulles’ funeral.
 And Angleton had recruited fascists in Italy like the fascist naval Special Force Commander Junio Valerio Borghese, who was the commander for the Italian coup attempt in 1970.
 Angleton was an extreme right-winger, and he was very paranoid.
 In 1974, Colby had, as the Director of the CIA, fired Angleton as his Chief of Counterintelligence.

-Frånstedt’s Director of SÄK, P. G. Vinge, had been forced to leave his position, because he had said that Prime Minister Palme was close to the Soviets.
+Frånstedt’s Director of SÄK, P. G. Vinge, had been forced to leave his position, because he had said that he did not trust Prime Minister Palme, because he might reveal things to the Soviets.
 Frånstedt said that he couldn’t write down anything in the Palme files, because we had “a serious traitor” at SÄK.
 “It was Melker Berntler.
 He went up to Palme”.
 He was leaking secret information to the Prime Minister.
-In early 1970s, when the military junta ruled Greece, Olof Palme’s Government supported their Social Democratic colleagues in Greek resistance, while SÄK bugged these resistance activists in Sweden and copied their phone lists for the Greek Junta or rather they were sent to Greece via Germany, Bentley told me.
+In early 1970s, when the military junta ruled Greece, Olof Palme’s Government supported their Social Democratic colleagues in Greek resistance, while SÄK bugged these resistance activists in Sweden and copied their phone lists for the Greek Junta or rather they were sent to Greece via Germany, Berntler told me.
 The same was the case with refugees from the apartheid regime in South Africa and from coup regimes in Chile and Argentina.
-SÄK reported to the CIA on these refugees in Sweden, and the CIA reported back to these regimes in Latin-America and South Africa.
+SÄK reported to the CIA on these political refugees in Sweden, and the CIA forwarded all this information to these regimes in Latin-America and South Africa that could arrest or execute their contacts.
 There was certainly “two Sweden”, as James Schlesinger had said (Tunander 1999).

-In conversations with a Danish general and a Norwegian admiral already in the 1990s, they told me already that they had been shocked by what they had learned from their Swedish counterparts in the 1980s.
+In conversations with a Danish general and a Norwegian admiral in the 1990s, they told me that they had been shocked by what they had learned from their Swedish counterparts in the 1980s.
 These two senior officers said that they could easily imagine that Swedish officers had been behind the killing of Prime Minister Palme.
 The language used by Swedish admirals against the Prime Minister would have been impossible in Norway.
 You had to respect your political leaders, the Norwegian admiral said.
 Compared to Norway, Sweden is more class divided with an aristocracy that includes parts off the officers corps.
 But the Swedish society was not just divided, as Schlesinger had said, a coup d’état was also part of Swedish military tradition.
-During the World War II, Chief of Staff General Axel Rappe tried to recruit officers for a military coup, later Chief of Navy Admiral Stig H:son Ericson wrote in his memoars (Knopar på logglinan, 1966).
-Rappe wanted to open up for a Swedish army attack on the Finnish front into the Soviet Union.
+During the World War II, Chief of Defence Staff General Axel Rappe tried to recruit officers for a military coup, later Chief of Navy Admiral Stig H:son Ericson wrote in his memoars (Knopar på logglinan, 1966).
+Rappe wanted the Swedish Army to fight the Soviet Union on the Finnish-German Front and senior Swedish officers wanted to collaborate with the Nazis against the Soviet Union.
+Rappe even imagined that the Swedish Army would be able to conquer an important piece of Soviet territory.

-In 1980s, as described above, Alf Enerström and Gio Petré had orchestrated a media campaign with advertisements against Prime Minister Palme in major newspapers on behalf of Swedish industrialists and bankers (Wallenberg and Thunholm; see the Review Commission on the Police investigation on the murder of Olof Palme).
-Enerström told Swedish TV that he, as a most public critic of Olof Palme, received senior military officers preparing for a coup d’état.
+In 1980s, as described above, Alf Enerström and Gio Petré had orchestrated a media campaign with regular advertisements against Prime Minister Palme in major newspapers on behalf of Swedish industrialists and bankers (Wallenberg and Thunholm; see the Review Commission on the Police investigation on the murder of Olof Palme, 1999).
+Enerström told Borgnäs and Swedish TV that he, as a most public critic of Olof Palme, received senior military officers preparing for a coup d’état.
 They wanted to have Enerström as a minister in the upcoming coup government.
 According to Enerström, they said: “We have 500 men.
 250 will take over the Prime Minister’s Office and 250 will take the Radio and TV.”
 Enerström was sceptical to the credibility of the plan, but these senior officers had said that “not a single officer or a single police will support Palme”.
 And this was despite that the leftwing government just had received a majority in the parliamentary election in September 1985.
-Prime Minister Palme and the Social Democrats had received 45 % of the votes, while the Conservatives received 21 %, the Liberals 14 %, the Center Party 12 % and the Communist Party 5 %.
+Prime Minister Palme and the Social Democrats had received 45 % of the votes backed by the Leftwing Party with 5 %, while the Conservatives received 21 %, the Liberals 14 %, and the Center Party 12 %.

-Document of the police interrogation with Chief Superintendent Jan Värnhall about the Palme Murder 7 January 1991.The Lindquist Document and Lieutenant X
+Document of the police interrogation with Chief Superintendent Jan Värnhall about the Palme Murder 7 January 1991 and about Värnhall's own "anti-coup plan" that he destroyed immediate after the killing.The Lindquist Document and Lieutenant X

 “[According to] the scenario, Stockholm and [its surroundings] Mälardalen have been occupied by a foreign power [read the Soviets], and the resistance forces are acting from outside [Stockholm].
 The task of one group is to go to Stockholm, set up a base and then localize and eliminate [assassinate] individuals who are important carriers of information, so the occupying power won’t be able to get its hands on them.
 [Still classified name] argues that these groups functions as a kind of military Stay Behind groups.”

-Special force groups had been flying in from Gotland and Norrland (North Sweden) for the anti-coup exercise in Stockholm on 28 February 1986, and the document concludes that the important carrier of information might have been Prime Minister Olof Palme.
-The Stay Behinds were so secret that only a couple of people at the Defence Ministry knew about them, and the group that acted inside the Stay Behinds to actually carry out the killing would have been much smaller.
+Special force groups had been flying in from Gotland and Norrland (North Sweden) for the anti-coup exercise in Stockholm on 28 February 1986, and for the Palme Inquiry this was of significance, because the important carrier of information might have been Prime Minister Olof Palme himself.
+One witness said that X had had the same kind of ammunition that had been used against Olof Palme.
+The Stay Behinds were so secret that only a couple of people at the Defence Ministry knew about them, I was told by an assistant to the defence minister, and the group that acted inside the Stay Behinds to actually carry out the killing would have been much smaller.

-A Swedish former intelligence and IB agent Donald Forsberg explained why there were so many observations of people with walkie-talkies in this very area [at Sveavägen and the surrounding streets both north and south of the cinema, also where Olof Palme was shot] that night.
+A Swedish former intelligence and Stay Behind operative Donald Forsberg explained in 2015 why there were so many observations of people with walkie-talkies in this very area [at Sveavägen and the surrounding streets both north and south of the cinema, also where Olof Palme was shot] that night.
 He said that this is something that very few people know:

 “Here I know something that very few people know about.
 There was a group in this country that was tasked with conducting sabotage against the foreign power entering the country and the city.
 This group trained in peacetime in the city to carry out its tasks.
 Either they trained against fictional objects, or they trained against identifiable objects.”

-On Klarabergsgatan (close to Sveavägen), a couple of minutes after the killing, a group of three men were running towards a parked sports car.
+On Klarabergsgatan (crossing Sveavägen and parallel to Tunnelgatan), a couple of minutes after the killing, a group of three men were running towards a parked sports car.
 They were passing two witnesses at a distance of 1.5 meters, while one of the three men shouted in Swedish: “He shouldn’t have shot him.
 He shouldn’t have shot him”.
-This man obviously believed that something went seriously wrong and that it rather should have been a simulated killing, but it seems more likely that a group inside the exercise was tasked to carry out the real killing – similar to what happened in London in 2005, when the security forces held an anti-terrorist exercise at three subway stations, and suddenly Peter Power, who was responsible for the exercise, realized that the simulated attacks had become real; real bombs went off at all these three subway stations.
-There was a live attack hidden inside the exercise.
+This man obviously believed that something went seriously wrong and that it rather should have been a simulated killing, but it seems more likely that a group or individuals inside the exercise or attached to the exercise was tasked to carry out the real killing – similar to what happened in London in 2005, when the security forces held an anti-terrorist exercise at three subway stations, and suddenly Peter Power, who was responsible for the exercise, realised that the simulated attacks had become real; real bombs went off simultaneously at exactly these three subway stations, where the exercise was supposed to take place.
+There was a live attack with many people killed hidden inside the exercise.

 Thank you so much for your work on this crime and revealing to us the deeply embedded criminally subversive forces at work at the highest levels of Western governments.